NinoTNC N9600A Info&Ordering

 You'll get the remainder of the parts from Digikey for about $20USD plus shipping.

-Find the details on the A3 assembly page.
+Find the details on the assembly page.
+We're still working on the A4 assembly page.

 Test Results and Reviews